-Phellinus merrillii (PM) is a mushroom that belongs to the genus Phellinus and is commonly called "Sangwhang" in Taiwan.
-It is popular in oriental countries and has been traditionally used as a food and medicine.
-Sangwhang contains many bioactive compounds and is known for improving health and preventing and remedying various diseases, such as gastroenteric disorders, lymphatic diseases, and cancer.10-12 However, this is the first time that phenolic compounds including compounds A, B, and C have been identified from the fruiting body of PM.
-Moreover, there have been few studies on the effect of the mushroom's constituents on $\alpha$ -glucosidase and AR inhibitory activity.
-Therefore, we investigated the inhibitory effect of the fruiting body of PM on $\alpha$ -glucosidase and AR to evaluate its potential in treating diabetic complications.
+^{}Agricultural Biotechnology Research Center, Academic Sinica, Taipei 115, Taiwan as a food and medicine.
+Sangwhang contains many bioactive compounds and is known for improving health and preventing and remedying various diseases, such as gastroenteric disorders, lymphatic diseases, and cancer.
+However, this is the first time that phenolic compounds including compounds A, B, and C have been identified from the fruiting body of PM.
+Moreover, there have been few studies on the effect of the mushroom's constituents on α -glucosidase and AR inhibitory activity.
+Therefore, we investigated the inhibitory effect of the fruiting body of PM on α -glucosidase and AR to evaluate its potential in treating diabetic complications.
 Active compounds isolated from the fruiting body of PM may be a good source for lead compounds as alternatives for antidiabetic agents currently used.
 Antidiabetic therapeutics are important events; we are encouraged to study the active principles for researching the lead compounds.